Sheila-Ha/orm-ecom-back-end/README.md

 WHEN I enter schema and seed commands
 THEN a development database is created and is seeded with test data

-WHEN I enter the command to invoke the application
-THEN my server is started and the Sequelize models are synced to the MySQL database
+WHEN I enter the command to invoke the application  (npm start) THEN my server is started and the Sequelize models are synced to the MySQL database

 WHEN I open API GET routes in Insomnia Core for categories, products, or tags